Anaergia Italy plantThe Bio-Methane Economy:

 Investment Structure Models

-Strategic Anchor Capital: Sovereign wealth funds or strategic investors (30-35% equity stake) provide catalytic investment Development Partners: Technical sponsors with Commonwealth relationships and operational expertise (25-30% stake) Co-Financing: Development finance institutions (British International Investment, Asian Development Bank, International Finance Corporation) provide complementary capital Green Bonds: Years 2-3 issuance to institutional investors seeking sustainable infrastructure exposure
+Strategic Anchor Capital: Sovereign wealth funds or strategic investors (30-35% equity stake) provide catalytic investment Development Partners: Technical sponsors with relationships and operational expertise (25-30% stake) Co-Financing: Development finance institutions (British International Investment, Asian Development Bank, International Finance Corporation) provide complementary capital Green/Clean Bonds: Years 2-3 issuance to institutional investors seeking sustainable infrastructure exposure

 Target Returns: 7-10% IRR—infrastructure-grade, inflation-linked, long-duration assets